 Under the SLFNHA Developmental Services (DS), the Occupational Therapist (OT) will provide assessment, consultation and programming for patients, caregivers & school staff.
 The OT is a key part of the patient circle of care and will work to their full scope of practice.
 Responsibilities will include the provision of safe and competent care through the application of professional knowledge, technical aspects of professional practice and the demonstration of compassion, professionalism and respect.
 The OT will work in environments including – clinic, home, day care and school settings.
 The OT will work with clients aged 0-18.

-The Occupational Therapist is directly accountable to the Director of Developmental Services.
+The Occupational Therapist is directly accountable to the Clinical Manager of Developmental Services.

 Who can apply:

-Persons of First Nations ancestry will be given preference (s.16 (1)CHRA).
+Persons of First Nations ancestry will be given preference (OHRC, Part II, Special Employment).

 Join our Pediatric Team and use your passion for Occupational Therapy to help make a difference in a child’s life!
 Available to begin ASAP!

 - 7 Hours daily / 35 hours weekly